 VIP parking spot

 Kudos Social recognition and rewards

 Rewards can be introduced to spice up your recognition programme and to help sustain its momentum.
-The Kudos social employee recognition system gives your organisation a branded, online environment that becomes your central hub for celebrating value-based employee achievements.
+Kudos Social Recognition gives your organisation a branded, online environment that becomes your central hub for celebrating value-based employee achievements.
 Kudos contains an optional rewards feature which allows you to add flexible and customisable rewards.

 What about adding inexpensive rewards that matter to your employees and their families and that also support your locality?
 This is a sure way to make your recognition programme relevant to your employees.
 Here are some of our suggestions:

 Tickets for a local event

 Voucher for lunch